GoogleCloudPlatform/community/resources/templates/ha-vpn-interop-guide-template/index.md

 The `gcloud` commands in this guide include parameters whose value you must provide.
 For example, a command might include a GCP project name or a region or other parameters whose values are unique to your context.
-The following table lists the parameters and gives examples of the values.
-The section that follows the table describes how to set Linux environment variables to hold the values you need for these parameters.
+The following table lists the parameters and gives examples of the values used in this guide.

 | Parameter description | Placeholder          | Example value                                          |
 |-----------------------|----------------------|--------------------------------------------------------|